 Large group of students eating outside at an event

 Student clubs and organizations allow you to socialize, gain skills and learn about leadership.
-The Student organizations at College of the Mainland consist of the American Society of Safety Professionals (ASSP), Phi Theta Kappa (PTK, International Honor Society), Student Government Association (SGA) and the Veterans Organization.
 The Student Government Association is the governing body for all clubs.
 You are encouraged to participate in one or more of the following clubs and organizations.

-For information about joining or starting a new club or organization, contact Elizabeth Urban at 409-933-8790.
+For information about joining or starting a new club or organization, contact Elizabeth Urban at eurban@com.edu.

-If you are already a member of a club or organization, you may find the resources you need here.
+If you are a current COM student, you may find more information and resources you need here.

 American Society of Safety Professionals (ASSP)